[NOTE: This post was corrected* October 2016]

 “If you want to know why someone does or doesn’t buy, you have to understand how the environment shapes behavior.
 Divorcing the quest for understanding from the context in which it takes place is a recipe for leading yourself astray.
 To maximize sales or the impact of communication, the environment has to be right” (Graves, 2010, p.
 53).

 Thus, without taking into account the context, corporate advertising decisions can lead to products that are not well-received by consumers or marketing decisions that are off the mark.
 In the case of J.C.
-Penny, the product is J.C.
-Penny itself or its stores, since Penny is a retailer that sells merchandise and services to consumers through its department stores and online.
+Penney, the product is J.C.
+Penney itself or its stores, since Penney is a retailer that sells merchandise and services to consumers through its department stores and online.

 Here’s an example,